For LAs

 Some intangible benefits of working as an LA

-• Besides helping fellow students learn better and succeed in the present course, you also act as mentors to them for ‘other things’, like how did you apply to med school?
-How did you survive “some challenging situation”?
+• Besides helping fellow students learn better and succeed in the present course, you also act as mentors to them (e.g., by sharing how you applied to med school, or how you managed challenging situations).

 • Helping faculty and being the bridge between faculty and students helps you be better prepared for any relevant teaching/educating/mentoring/advising aspect of your career later in life.
-It helps you see from different POVs.
+It helps you understand different points of view.

 • An “LA” badge on your resume is seen as a good thing in the education world.

-• You get to team up with diverse people from all over the country and world; they comprise of all sorts of diversity which enriches your views and expands your perspectives.
+• You get to team up with new and interesting people, enriching your views and expanding your perspectives.

-• Pure joy when you witness the aha-moment in the students you are interacting with!
+• Pure joy when you witness the “A-ha!” moment in students!

 Questions?